 resolveEmergencyReview(proposalId) | Permissionless | Finalizes after reviewEnd.
 Slashes owner bond if blocked. |

-Epoch-based Block-side rewards
+Block-side rewards (off-chain via Merkl)

 No correct-Approve reward in V1.
-The on-chain reward track rewards only the active-defence action (Block) — that is the one that materially prevented an LP loss.
-Correct-Approve rewards (for honest guardians who Approved and were proven right at settlement) are deferred to V1.5 alongside the EAS attestation schema.
+The reward track rewards only the active-defence action (Block) — that is the one that materially prevented an LP loss.
+Correct-Approve rewards (for honest guardians who Approved and were proven right at settlement) are deferred alongside the EAS attestation schema.
 Guardians should model V1 as: cost of gas per review, zero upside from routine Approves, slashed stake if Approve a malicious proposal.

 Slashing